Scylla Venâncio

 Scylla Venâncio (born 9 May 1917, date of death unknown) was an Olympic freestyle swimmer from Brazil, who participated at one Summer Olympics for her native country.
 At the 1936 Summer Olympics in Berlin, she swam the 100-metre and 400-metre freestyle, not reaching the finals.
 Venancio is deceased.

+Venâncio participated in the 1936 Berlin Olympics, competing in two events :